"Everything you should know about Micro Switch"

 A typical circuit diagram is as follows:

 IV.
-How is a Micro Switch Constructed?
+How is a micro switch constructed?

 The construction of a micro switch typically includes the following parts: